|Home > Tutorials > Strategies for Deploying Xilinx's Zync UltraScale+ RFSoC|

 All Pentek hardware products include a full suite of FPGA-based functions, allowing the product to be used immediately in a range of applications without the need to create any FPGA IP.
 For all of our A/D or D/A-based products, the functions can include data acquisition and waveform generator engines, data tagging and metadata creation, VITA-49 packet creation, digital downconverters, multi-channel and multi-board synchronization, and optimized DMA for moving data on and off board through PCIe or 10GigE, in addition to IP targeted at specific applications.

 RFSoC again brings new challenges and solutions with the sheer amount of data the A/D and D/A converters can introduce and the minimum latency interfaces between data converters and programmable logic in time-critical applications.
 Pentek's Quartz products address some of the most common requirements of RFSoC-targeted applications with new built-in IP ready to use with no additional IP design needed.
-These include a programmable digital RF memory (DRFM), a programmable chirp generator, an enhanced acquisition engine that supports the full bandwidth 4 GHz sample rate with options to snapshot data to on-board memory or to stream over dual 100 GigE interfaces, an optimized x16 decimator for data reduction in highchannel-count applications, and an enhanced waveform generator engine for outputting D/A data supplied by the 100 GigE interface or from waveforms loaded to on-board memory.
+These include an enhanced acquisition engine that supports the full bandwidth 4 GHz sample rate with options to snapshot data to on-board memory or to stream over dual 100 GigE interfaces, an optimized x16 decimator for data reduction in highchannel-count applications, and an enhanced waveform generator engine for outputting D/A data supplied by the 100 GigE interface or from waveforms loaded to on-board memory.
 In each case, the installed functions can provide a final solution or be the basis of a custom solution when built upon using Pentek's Navigator™ FPGA Design Kit (FDK) (see Figure 9).

 The Navigator FDK provides a library of all of Pentek's IP functions as blocks that can be used in Xilinx's Vivado IP Integrator, giving the IP designer immediate access to the product's entire FPGA design as a block diagram.
 Individual IP blocks can be removed, modified, or replaced with custom IP to meet the application's processing requirements.
 If at any time a designer needs to work with the VHDL source code directly, it is always accessible in a source window, as well as full on-line documentation of every Pentek IP core.
 Navigator FDK leverages the features of Vivado, allowing an engineer to start designing with the FDK immediately without the need to learn new software tools and streamlines the path to a final application solution by providing the foundation for custom IP to be built on.